 We even go one step farther and allow you to view or rollback to any point in time.
 Accidentally enable a feature that was previously conditionally enabled for 3 actors and 2 groups?
 No problem.
 Just rollback to where things were good and get back to work.

 If you are already using the open source version of Flipper, migrating to Cloud is easy without any code changes.
-You can use the UI, the flipper gem, or the flipper-cloud gem to migrate all your feature data in a few minutes.
+You can use the UI or the flipper gem to migrate all your feature data in a few minutes.

 Via the Flipper UI